kommai/testkit/README.md

 # TestKit

-The kommai test kit is a set of tools to perform test on PHP stuff.
+The kommai test kit is a set of tools that perform test on PHP stuff.

 ## TODO